MOHDARBAZ1/Computer-Network-Project/README.md

 # MOHD-ARBAZ
-I am a good coder and doing well on the online platform like hackerrank
+I am a good coder and doing well on the online platform like codeforces, codechef and others